Clyde Foster: Alabama A&M Computer Degree Program

 In 1972, Foster joined the Equal Opportunity Office at Marshall, as a staff officer, and in 1975 he became the office's director.
 His job was to ensure that all the Center's operations and its contractors provided equal opportunity.
+In this capacity, and through the establishment of training programs, he helped hundreds of African-Americans become employed by NASA.
 He retired in 1986.
-In this capacity, and through the establishment of training programs, he helped hundreds of African-Americans become employed by NASA.